sampfeiffer/Nurikabe/README.md

 For convenience, cells can be marked with a dot to represent that they are part of a garden.

-Below is an example of a solved Nurikabe puzzle
+Below is an example of a solved Nurikabe puzzle:

 ![solved_nurikabe_example](https://github.com/sampfeiffer/nurikabe/assets/10815714/978f09e8-631b-402e-b343-ba7aaab93d1b)